-The mill powder of long wear small ball is preferred since it has great fineness and round shapes.
-Use proper amount of solvent, plasticizer, binder and other dosages.
+The mill powder of long-wear small balls is preferred since it has great fineness and round shapes.
+Use the proper amount of solvent, plasticizer, binder, and other dosages.
 The mud material needs to have great uniformity to ensure the quality of the extruded embryo body.

 Little pollution with automatic operation is one of the strengths of extrusion molding.
 Besides, this processing method can be used in continuous production with high efficiency, which is suitable for tubular, rod-like products.

 Ceramic Injection Molding (CIM) is a branch of modern powder injection molding.
 Ceramic injection molding technology is derived from injection molding of polymer materials.
-It realizes the formation with the characteristic that polymer melts at high temperature and solidifies at low temperature.
+It realizes the formation with the characteristic that the polymer melts at high temperatures and solidifies at low temperatures.
 Then, the polymer can be removed after molding.
 A variety of complex shapes of high-precision ceramic parts can be manufactured with this processing technology.
 It’s much easier than traditional ceramic processing and can be used in scale and automated production.

 Since CIM concludes a large amount of a polymer binder, therefore there are drawbacks that the blank is easily deformed and pores are easily formed.
 It has become an insurmountable problem to degrease the ceramic green body.